John-Henry Pezzuto is a business school PhD student, who has written code in R but not much beyond that.

 "I'll use Gensee Crate to build one software project per day."

-He built two Chrome extensions for his personal use the next day, both to automate his frequent browser operations.
-Both via chatting to Crate, no single line of coding himself.
+He built two Chrome extensions for his personal use the next day and another website collecting words used in comedies the following day.
+All via chatting to Crate, no single line of coding himself.

 Try It Yourself